## FALSE TRUE ## 6 494rm(`+`, envir = globalenv())table(map2_dbl(1:500, 1:500, `+`) > 0)

 The function should return a value of

-at the third and seventh locations.
+2, because the vectors are bothNAat the third and seventh locations.
 Provide at least one additional test that the function works as expected.

 Start with writing a function